INVIDITechnologies/pulse-html5-2.x-plugin-videojs/docs/videojs-pulse.md

 ### player.pulse(options, readyForPrerollCallback, adClickedCallback)

-Initializes the plugin for the given player.
+Initialises the plugin for the given player.

  * **Parameters:**
    * `options` - Plugin options.
 See the [Plugin Options and Session Settings](options-settings.md) file for their description.
    * `readyForPrerollCallback` - called when prerolls are ready to play.
 If not set, the ad player automatically starts the session.
    * `adClickedCallback` - called when an ad is clicked.
 If null the plugin automatically opens the clickthrough URL and tracks the clickThrough event.
-The  clickthrough URL is passed as parameter in the method (see the [Customizing Your VideoJS or Brightcove Player Integration](player-customization.md) file for an example)
+The  clickthrough URL is passed as parameter in the method (see the [Customising Your VideoJS or Brightcove Player Integration](player-customization.md) file for an example)

 ## Properties of player.pulse

 ### `adPlayer`

-The INVIDI Pulse ad player controller.
+The Pulse ad player controller.
 To get the full ad player SDK, check out the [SDK documentation](http://pulse-sdks.videoplaza.com/pulse-html5/latest/index.html).

 ## Methods of player.pulse

 ### `initSession(sessionSettings)`

-Initialize a new session.
-The plugin automatically initializes the session, but the method should be called if you need to override the [Session Settings](options-settings.md#session-settings).
+Initialise a new session.
+The plugin automatically initialises the session, but the method should be called if you need to override the [Session Settings](options-settings.md#session-settings).
 The main use case is when the player loads the next video from a playlist.
-See [Customizing Your VideoJS or Brightcove Player Integration](player-customization.md) for an example.
+See [Customising Your VideoJS or Brightcove Player Integration](player-customization.md) for an example.

  * **Parameters:** `sessionSettings`  — The session settings list is available in the [Session Settings](options-settings.md#session-settings) file.